 For a small number of people with more advanced skin cancers, the cancer may never go away completely.
 These people may get regular treatment with radiation therapy, chemotherapy, or other treatments to help keep the cancer in check for as long as possible.
 Learning to live with cancer that does not go away can be difficult and very stressful.

 If you have completed treatment, your doctors will still want to watch you closely.
-Along with having the cancer return, people who have had skin cancer are also at high risk for developing another one in a different location, so close follow-up is important.
+Along with the risk of the cancer returning, people who have had skin cancer are also at high risk for developing other skin cancers in different locations, so close follow-up is important.

 Your doctor will probably recommend that you examine your own skin at least once a month.
 This includes looking for any changes where the cancer was treated, as well as looking for any new areas of concern in other places.
 You can also ask someone close to you to watch for new suspicious areas in places that are hard to see.

 It’s also very important to protect yourself from getting too much sun, which can increase your risk of new skin cancers.

 Your schedule for follow-up visits will depend on the type of skin cancer you had and on other factors.
 Different doctors may recommend different schedules.

 During your follow-up visits, your doctor will ask about symptoms and examine you for signs of skin cancer.
 For higher risk cancers, such as squamous cell cancers that had reached the lymph nodes, the doctor might also order imaging tests such as CT scans.

 Follow-up is also needed to check for possible side effects of certain treatments.
 This is a good time for you to ask your health care team any questions and to discuss any concerns you might have.
 Almost any cancer treatment can have side effects.
 Some might last for a few weeks or months, but others can be permanent.
 Tell your cancer care team about any symptoms or side effects that bother you so they can help you manage them.

 Talk with your doctor about developing a survivorship care plan for you.
 This plan might include: